CryptozombiesHQ/cryptozombie-lessons/sk/2/11-interactingcontracts2.md

 ```

 Takýmto sposobom, náš kontrakt može pracovať s iným kontraktom ktorý je na Ethereum blockchain, pokiaľ daný kontrakt odhaľuje svoje funkcie ako `public` alebo `external`.
-In this way, your contract can interact with any other contract on the Ethereum blockchain, as long they expose those functions as `public` or `external`.

 # Vyskúšaj si to sám
-# Put it to the test

 Poďme nastaviť náš kontrakt tak, aby čítal dáta z CryptoKitties smart kontraktu.
-Let's set up our contract to read from the CryptoKitties smart contract!

 1. Uložil som pre teba adresu CryptoKitties kontraktu do kódu, konkrétne do premennej pomenovanej `ckAddress`.
 Na ďalšom riadku vytvor rozhranie `KittyInterface` pomenované `kittyContract` .
 Inicializuj ho adresou `ckAddress` - presne ako sme to spravili na príklade s `numberContract` vyššie.
-1. I've saved the address of the CryptoKitties contract in the code for you, under a variable named `ckAddress`.
-In the next line, create a `KittyInterface` named `kittyContract`, and initialize it with `ckAddress` — just like we did with `numberContract` above.